simatic-ax/ae-tiax/README.md

-# Application Example for TIAX use case
+# Collection of application examples for TIAX use cases

 ## TIAX use case

 The TIAX use case is a workflow, which converts a library written in ST and SIMATIC AX to TIA Portal global library for TIA Portal > V18

-## What shows the application example
+## Which examples can you find in ths application example:

 This application example shows two different use cases.
 To read the description of the use caes, just follow the link below.

 1. [Traffic light](./docs/TrafficLight.md) : A traffic light which is realized with the [statemachine](https://github.com/simatic-ax/statemachine) library.
-1. JSON serializer (planned) : A JSON structure created with the usage of the [JSON](https://github.com/simatic-ax/json) library can be filled with parameters and serialized to an ARRAY OF CHAR.
+1. JSON serializer (in work) : A JSON structure created with the usage of the [JSON](https://github.com/simatic-ax/json) library can be filled with parameters and serialized to an ARRAY OF CHAR.
+1. Further ideas?
+Just create an [issue](https://github.com/simatic-ax/ae-tiax/issues/new?assignees=&labels=&template=feature_request.md&title=) or a `pull request`.

 ## How to generate a TIA Portal global library